State Boards of Accountancy in the U.S.

 For more information on how to access your records, please see our Access to Records Policy.

 CPA Ontario is responsible for promoting and protecting the public interest by ensuring our members meet the highest standards of integrity and expertise.
 This includes regulating the practice and professional conduct of individuals as CPAs providing services to clients in Ontario.
-Applicants to CPA Ontario should be either residing in, moving to or in the process of immigrating to Ontario.

 In order to qualify for admission to membership, you must: